Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Emergent conservation law and energy transfer to 2D

-Due to this additional conservation of a sign-definite quantity $\mathcal{H}^s$, following Fj{\o}rtoft \citep{fjortoft1953changes}, we expect the energy of the waves to be blocked from reaching arbitrarily small scales (large $p$).
+Due to this additional conservation of a sign-definite quantity $H^s$, we expect the energy of the waves to be blocked from reaching arbitrarily small scales (large $p$), similarly to the argument by Fj{\o}rtoft \citep{fjortoft1953changes}.
 Indeed, assuming that all modes at arbitrarily large $p$ have the same sign of transfer $T_{\rm 3D}^{s,\bp}$, and that $|T_{\rm 3D}^{s,\bp}|$ remains bounded, we have that $T_{\rm 3D}^{s,\bp}\to 0$ as $p\to\infty$, otherwise the sum in equation \eqref{eq:Hcons_quali} does not converge and the single-sign helicity balance cannot be satisfied.

 The wave energy can then either be transferred to large-scale 3D modes $p\ll k_f$, or to the large-scale 2D mode $k\ll k_f $.
 However, the former scenario is not expected due to the advection of the waves by the large-scale 2D flow, which tends to shear them and generally transfer the wave energy to small scales.
-This generates a positive forward flux, which however is vanishingly small at small scales due to the constraint of conservation of $H^s$.
+This generates a positive forward energy flux, which however is vanishingly small at small scales due to the constraint of conservation of $H^s$.
 Thus, energy is dominantly transferred from the waves to the large-scale 2D flow, $\mathcal{E}^s \sim \epsilon^s$, showing $(ii)$.
 This explains how large-scale 2D flows can be irreversibly energized by 3D inertial waves at large rotation.